 Universal Tips for Great Business-to-Business Public Relations

 The traits that form the foundation of great business-to-business public relations campaigns are universal.
-What’s true in the United States is also true in Canada, Mexico, South American, Europe, Asia, Africa and Australia, where The Hoyt Organization has partner agencies as part of the Public Relations Global Network.
-Uwe Schmidt from THO’s German partner Industrie-Contact AG illustrates some of the universal tips for doing B2B PR work that supports everyone: media, clients and clients’ clients.
+What’s true in the United States is also true in Canada, Mexico, South American, Europe, Asia, Africa and Australia.
+This is where The Hoyt Organization has partner agencies as part of the Public Relations Global Network.
+Uwe Schmidt is from THO’s German partner Industrie-Contact AG.
+Schmidt illustrates some of the universal tips for doing B2B PR work that supports everyone.
+It supports the media, clients and clients’ clients.

-After 40 years of agency history, there are some key learnings I’d like to share on one of still the best PR tools: case studies.
-Let’s clarify first how we in the German market define a case study: That’s an article showing a solution (product/service) of a client of ours in use by one of their clients.
-The objective behind publishing a case study is to show proof of the quality of the solution in practice.
+After 40 years of agency history, there are some key learnings I’d like to share.
+We find that one of the best PR tools are case studies.
+Let’s clarify first how we in the German market define a case study.
+It’s definition is an article showing a solution (product/service) of a client of ours in use by one of their clients.
+The objective in publishing a case study is to show proof of the quality of the solution in practice.

-German trade media love those pieces of journalism and I assume that is the same in many other parts of the world.
-In addition, I’d like to underline that in general, we do not have to pay the media for those pieces, except in certain industries, where the media are almost asking.
-Here are our best tips on how case studies make all involved parties happy: the media, our client, our client’s clients and us.
+German trade media love those pieces of journalism.
+I assume it is similar globally.
+Typically, we do not have to pay the media for those pieces, except in certain industries, where media is almost asking.
+The best tips on how case studies make all involved parties happy is in the below outline.
+This includes the media, our client, our client’s clients and us.

-- Make the media happy The very first learning is related to the media where the case study is supposed to be published.
-Before we start, we identify a top target media that is ready to accept the case study as exclusive content.
-We do not spread the case study around to any other media.
+We first identify top target media that is ready to accept the case study as exclusive content.
+We do not distribute the case study to other ourlets.
 Otherwise, we’d hurt exclusivity and jeopardize the good relationship with the selected media.

-Of course, after the initial placement, we might try to place the article in another media with another readership.
+After the initial placement, we might try to place the article in another media with another readership.
 This usually works.
-Therefore, we rewrite the case study to avoid duplicate content.
+We rewrite the case study to avoid duplicate content.